Authenticated Private Set Intersection: A Merkle Tree-Based Approach for Enhancing Data Integrity: Introduction

 As for OT- and OPRF-based PSI schemes, although OT can be employed directly for PSI construction, it is often combined with hashing strategies (e.g., simple hashing, permutation-based hashing, or Cuckoo Hashing) for improved efficiency \cite{PSZ14, PSWW18, PSZ18}.
 In essence, OPRF-based PSI seeks to construct an OPRF by leveraging OT or OT-extension in conjunction with various cryptographic primitives (e.g., hash functions and encryption algorithms) and efficient data structures (e.g., Bloom filters and hash tables).
 This enables membership tests between sets, ultimately determining the intersection.

 A recent line of research is OKVS-based PSI, initially introduced in \cite{PRTY20}.
 By incorporating a novel linear solver called PaXoS-a binary OKVS built upon an encrypted cuckoo filter and combining it with OT, this approach achieves malicious security in PSI protocols and exhibits robust performance.
 Building on this, \cite{RS21} proposed an OPRF-based PSI scheme where the OPRF is constructed via Vector Oblivious Linear Evaluation (VOLE).
 Subsequently, \cite{RR22} presented a more efficient OKVS solution that replaces PaXoS from \cite{PRTY20} and, compared with \cite{RS21}, further adopts subfield-VOLE to enhance performance.
 These developments represent the current state of the art in PSI.
-Our two-party and multi-party authenticated PSI protocols, introduced later in this work, build upon the OKVS-based research line \cite{RS21, RR22, NTY21}.

-In this work, we address the integrity concerns by proposing an authenticated PSI framework.
-This approach is designed to thwart data integrity attacks by ensuring that each party’s input set is both valid and verified, thereby preventing adversaries from leveraging artificially inflated or falsified sets.